Sharky90/100-days-of-code/r1-log.md

 Part 8 clone project: continued filling out the rest of the templates 'post form'(when creating or editing a new post),then the about page,base.html,comments,post confirm delete, post detail, draft lists, post list all ready and the login.html ready. 💪💻
 #100DaysOfCode

+// Day 90 January 11.
+Saturday //

+My blog clone project is finished!
+After spending a whole day fixing bugs, errors, checking latest Django documentation, syntax, it is done.
+Hmm well I was thinking to work on the design more but structure is more important for me!
+Will post tomorrow!😴🛌
+#100DaysOfCode